-Being called means loving, serving, and transforming hearts and making the world a fairer and more compassionate place, spreading hope, dignity, and justice in every daily action.
-Each vocation is an opportunity to be an instrument of God in the world, living mercy in a concrete and inspiring way.
+To be called is to love, serve, and transform hearts, making the world a fairer and more compassionate place by spreading hope, dignity, and justice through daily actions.
+Every vocation is an opportunity to be a vessel for God's love, embodying mercy in tangible and inspiring ways.

-We are called to live the Gospel, becoming signs of hope through acts of mercy and compassion.
-To be called is to love, serve, and help transform the world with justice, dignity, and kindness.
-Every vocation is a chance to be God’s instrument, living mercy in real and inspiring ways.
+We are called to live the Gospel and become signs of hope through acts of mercy and compassion.
+Being called means loving, serving, and helping to transform the world with justice, dignity, and kindness.
+Every vocation is an opportunity to be an instrument of God, embodying mercy in tangible and inspiring ways.

 How to become a Sister